hejops/ffta-tas/progress.md

 ```

 2+ turns, blame the COE
-areas for improvement:
-Air Render for COE
+areas for improvement: Air Render for COE?
+OHKO FLN with Magic Ring
-OHKO FLN

-mont stil has only 4 JP. don't think i'm going to reach 10 by Diamond Rain without using laws

-therefore here are my options
+- mont stil has only 4 JP. don't think i'm going to reach 10 by Diamond Rain without using laws. therefore here are my options:

 1. do diamond rain normally - most straightforward, but the battle may be difficult
 2. farm JP at Famfrit with self-target Ice / Fire (Ice costs 6\*40=240 frames, but Fire costs in-game days)
 3. farm JP at Cadoan with Ice / Fire
 4. farm JP at Famfrit AND Cadoan (4 days apart) - 6 JP can likely be gotten naturally (3 each), but involves weird routing and costs in-game days

-i will try 2 first, since mont's damage against fam is minimal anyway
+- i went ahead with 4

-just realised i should have bought 2 more Silver Swords when i bought the Gauntlets. so i redid the entire fight to test if reducing shop visits really saves time.
+- just realised i should have bought 2 more Silver Swords when i bought the Gauntlets. so i redid the entire fight to test if reducing shop visits really saves time. it does. each additional visit costs about 4 secs.

-- 2 visits - 129419
-- 1 visit - 129197

-so yes, it does. each additional visit costs about 4 secs.

-Sprohm -> Ulei in 8 days = Sprohm -> above Lutia -> right of Ulei -> Ulei
+- Sprohm -> Ulei in 8 days = Sprohm -> above Lutia -> right of Ulei -> Ulei

 # 5. Famfrit

+- dumbest, slowest fight in the game
 - manip'd AHR to Roulette his allies most of the time; i think 2 Roulettes is the sweet spot. another one didn't seem necessary.
 - did with 2 different tactics: surround and take counters / avoid counters by pushing famfrit around. the former turned out to be significantly (~6s) faster since moving around is so time-consuming. therefore, for all subsequent bosses, surround will be used over push where possible.
 - used crits unless there was a level up to be optimised